 - Complementary noise-cancelling headphones are available to guests at the front admissions booth while supplies last.
 A form of collateral (a government-issued identification card, driver’s license, etc.) is required to be held by Guest Services staff until the noise-cancelling headphones are returned.

 - Our giraffe feeding area has an elevated deck/platform that requires walking up a flight of stairs, as well as a lower deck that is wheelchair accessible.
 Standard giraffe feedings typically occur on the elevated deck.
 If you or a member of your party requires use of our lower-deck, please inform a Guest Services staff member or a zookeeper so that we can accommodate you.
-Bison feedings do not have an elevated platform, and the feeding deck is wheelchair accessible.

 Limited Mobility Guest Assistance